hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Budget:** 143,500 USD <br/> <!-- 143,569 -->
 **Funders:** UNDP 70%, The Agriculture And Community Development Foundation in Thailand, Government of France

-With the aim to promote waste segregation, collection and recycling, and to reduce leakage of waste into the environment, this project focuses on development of a waste bank.
+The aims of this project were to promote waste segregation, collection and recycling, and, as a result, to reduce leakage of the waste into the environment.
-The project is being implemented in Surat Thani Rajabhat University, where currently all collected waste is disposed of at a private dumpsite without segregation.
+The focus of the project is to set up a waste bank in Surat Thani Rajabhat University.
+Currently all the waste collected at the university is disposed of at a private dumpsite without segregation.

-By the end of 2021, the conceptual design of the waste bank had been developed, with particular attention to integrating IT solutions with financial incentives and public participation.
+By the end of 2021, the conceptual design of the waste bank had been developed, with particular attention to integrating financial incentives with the IT solutions.
 The goals for 2022 are to:
-* manage at least 50% of the waste (both organic and non-organic) created at university through the waste bank
+* manage at least 50% of the waste (both organic and non-organic) created at the university through the waste bank
-* estimate the reduction in GHG emissions resulting from improvements in waste management system
+* estimate the reduction in GHG emissions resulting from the improvements in the waste management system
 * develop a waste bank policy for the university and the nearby community

-The success will be measured in tonnes of waste diverted from the dumpsite and CO2-equivalent tonnes of GHG emissions avoided as a result.
+The success of the project will be measured in tonnes of waste diverted from the dumpsite and CO2-equivalent tonnes of GHG emissions avoided as a result.

+**Conclusion:**

-**SDG 11 "Sustainable cities and communities":** Creating a local waste management solution for the university will allow it and the nearby community to be more sustainable.
+**SDG 11 "Sustainable cities and communities":** Creating a local waste management solution for the university and fostering waste segregation and recycling will allow it and the nearby community to be more sustainable.

-**SDG 12 "Responsible consumption and production":** This project contributes to SDG 12 by fostering waste segregation and recycling, and by working with the private sector to create a more circular economy.

-**SDG 13: Climate action”:**
+**SDG 13: Climate action”:** Diverting waste from the dumpsite will result in the reduction in GHG emissions.

 ### 14. Circular Economy for the Recovery Of Waste (CERO Waste)